 What is Timecode?

-This explanation was written by Alistair Jackson of EditHouse for use in various training courses.
+This explanation was written by Alistair Jackson of EditHouse as supporting material for use in his training courses.

 Time and Control Code, more commonly called Timecode, is a video synchronising standard which is based on a 24-hour clock readout.
 Each frame of vision is given a unique Timecode reading.
 For example, a timecode readout of 01:12:38:06, would be read as one hour, twelve minutes, thirty-eight seconds and six frames.
 This readout could either be "time of day timecode", meaning the material was recorded at twelve past one in the morning, or "relative timecode", generally meaning that the recording occurred one hour and twelve minutes into the tape.
 Sometimes the hour counter is used to signify the tape number.
 Thus, 01:12:00:00 would be 12 minutes into tape number 1 and 03:12:00:00 would be 12 minutes into tape 3.

 The maximum number that can occur in the Frames readout will depend on the video standard that is being used.
 The PAL format used in Australia and much of Europe, creates a sense of motion by animating 25 still pictures per second.
 Thus the frames counter can read from 0 to 24.
 The NTSC format used in North America and Japan consists of 30 frames per second.
 Thus the frames counter may read any number between 0 and 29.
 Timecode is also used in the film industry, where the cinema picture is made up of 24 pictures per second.
 Thus the frames timecode counter could read anywhere from 0 to 23.